How to Lose Those Last Few Pounds

 2. Zigzag your calories

-Also called “refeeding” in bodybuilding lexicon, zigzagging means eating more calories on some days and less on others to determine that number of calories that works best for your goals.
+Also called “refeeding” in bodybuilding lexicon, zigzagging means eating more calories on some days and less on others to determine the number of calories that works best for your goals.

 For example, if you’ve been eating a low-calorie diet you can assume you need to add calories.
 To find out how many, try increasing by about 400-500 calories.